mudzereli/metaf/README.md

 This is a compilation of Metas for Asheron's Call.

-*All Metas here are written by me unless otherwise noted in the documentation below.*
+*Some Metas in the `source` folder are written by other authors and updated by me*

+*I am documenting the metas as they go into the `compiled` folder and credit will be given in the documentation below*

 Compiled Metas (.met) are in the `compiled` folder.